EiriniRouchota/Chord-Simulation/README.md

 # Chord-Simulation
-Α realistic implementation of basics functions of the Chord protocol
+Α realistic implementation of basic functions of the Chord protocol